jxrge11/claude-better-responses-mcp/README.md

 ## The Solution

-An MCP server that makes Claude consult with a senior software engineering advisor **before** answering your coding questions.
+An MCP server that makes Claude consult with a senior software engineering advisor agent **before** doing your coding tasks.
 This results in more thoughtful, strategic, and comprehensive responses.

 ## ⚡ See The Difference